What is the minimum auto insurance coverage that I have to sign up for?

 In this situation, your insurance would partially cover the medical expenses of two of the family members, providing $15,000 in compensation to two members, up to the $30,000 limit of your policy.
 Then, your insurance company would pay $5,000 to repair damage to the vehicle.

-Once your policy is used up, then you’ll need to pay out of pocket for the remaining costs (assuming you’re at fault).
+Once your policy is used up, then you’ll need to pay out of pocket instead of going through insurance for the remaining costs (assuming you’re at fault).
 If you don’t have the assets to pay for the remaining costs, then you may face a lawsuit.
 In other cases, the other driver’s uninsured or underinsured motorist coverage will kick in.

 Keep in mind that minimum auto insurance coverage only covers damages you cause to other people and property during a collision.
 Your own medical expenses and vehicle damages may not be covered.
 You may need to pay out of pocket for these expenses as well.